irlcode/RFSD/README.md

 #### Why is the data for firm X different from https://bo.nalog.ru/?

 Many firms submit correcting statements after the initial filing.
-While we have downloaded the data way past the April, 2024 deadline for 2023 filings, firms may have kept submitting the correcting statements.
+While we have downloaded the data way past the April 1, 2024 deadline for 2023 filings, firms may have kept submitting the correcting statements.
 We will capture them in the future releases.

 #### Why is the data for firm X unrealistic?

 We provide the source data as is, with minimal changes.
 Consider a relatively unknown [LLC Banknota](https://bo.nalog.ru/organizations-card/12204655).
 It reported 3.7 trillion rubles in revenue in 2023, or 2% of Russia's GDP.
 This is obviously an outlier firm with unrealistic financials.
-We manually reviewed the data and flagged such firms for user consideration (variable `outlier`), keeping the source data intact.
+We have manually reviewed the data and flagged such firms for user consideration (variable `outlier`), keeping the source data intact.

 #### Why is the data for groups of companies different from their IFRS statements?